Moose (wrestler): Championship pursuits and various feuds (2017–2020)

-On the June 7 episode of Impact Wrestling, Moose was ranked #1 of the Top 5 Impact Wrestling Dummies of Eli Drake.
+On the June 7 episode of Impact Wrestling, Moose was ranked No. 1 of the Top 5 Impact Wrestling Dummies of Eli Drake.
 Then, he confronted Drake and challenged him for a match, before being attacked and humiliated.
 The following week at House of Hardcore 43, Moose defeated Drake and became the number one contender for the Impact World Championship at Slammiversary XVI against Austin Aries.
 At Slammiversary, Moose lost to Aries.

 On August 12 (which aired on tape delay on August 30) at Impact!
 ReDefined, Moose and Edwards were scheduled for a match with Aries and his ally Killer Kross.
 Having apparently been attacked by Kross backstage, Moose would make his way ringside in bandages, but upon being tagged in, Moose instead attacked Edwards with a spear, revealing a ruse and thus aligning himself with Aries and Kross, turning heel in the process.
 Moose and Edwards would feud throughout the rest of 2018 with Killer Kross and Tommy Dreamer also getting involved in their feud.
 Their final clash happened at Homecoming in a street fight where Eddie won.
 After quietly dissolving his partnership with Kross (Aries left the company after dropping his title to Johnny Impact at Bound for Glory), Moose would move into a feud with The Rascalz (Trey Miguel, Zachary Wentz and Dezmond Xavier).

-Over the course of the feud, Moose would form an alliance with The North (Ethan Page and Josh Alexander), with the trio defeating the Rascalz at Rebellion.
+Over the course of the feud, Moose would form an alliance with The North (Ethan Page and Josh Alexander), with the trio defeating The Rascalz at Rebellion.
 Moose and The North would then enter a storyline with the returning Rob Van Dam and Sabu, with Tommy Dreamer assisting his ECW partners.
 Moose then defeated Van Dam at Slammiversary XVII.
 On October 20, 2019, at Bound for Glory, Moose defeated Ken Shamrock.